-There has been a lot of talk about Special Operations Forces a lot lately and a lot of it is for the wrong reasons.
-And while the jury is still out (figuratively and literally) on many of these cases we’ve seen in the news, some have stated that these cases we’re seeing here are just a case of the military letting the standards slip.
-While we disagree with that assumption and believe it to be the case of several factors, that won’t be the last time we hear that uttered.
+There has been a lot of talk about Special Operations Forces lately and a lot of it is for the wrong reasons.
+And while the jury is still out (figuratively and literally) on many of these cases, some have stated that the problem is that the military is letting its standards slip.
+While we disagree with this diagnosis and think that a multitude of factors are at play, it is safe to say that standards will keep getting brought up in conversation.

-In the Special Forces community, we had the now infamous “night letter” where several SF instructors took to the internet to vent their frustrations what they perceived to be a severe lowering of standards with the Special Forces Qualification Course, they reached to their fellow Green Berets for support.
-It excoriated the command of the JFK Special Warfare Center and School.
+In the Special Forces community, we had the now-infamous “night letter” in which several SF instructors took to the Internet to vent their frustration of what they perceived to be a severe lowering of standards with the Special Forces Qualification Course.
+In doing so, they reached to their fellow Green Berets for support.
+The letter excoriated the command of the JFK Special Warfare Center and School:

-The purpose here isn’t to re-debate things here, that is an exercise in futility.
-We can understand…totally both sides of the equation.
-The school’s commander, Sonntag is in a very tough spot.
-He gets guidance from above him that the operational groups need “X” number of people and those numbers just aren’t there.
+The purpose here isn’t to reignite the debate, that would be an exercise in futility.
+We can understand both sides of the equation.
+The School’s commander, Sonntag is in a very tough spot: He gets guidance from above him that the operational groups need “X” number of people and those numbers just aren’t there.
 Between the endless wars in Afghanistan, Iraq, and now Syria, the operational tempo and deployment schedule have left Special forces with a high case of operator burnout.

-But the instructors have a duty to assess, select and train the very best candidates for the force.
-And they know, when their tours as instructors are over, the candidates that successfully complete the course, will be their teammates of the future.
+But the instructors have a duty to assess, select, and train the very best candidates for the force.
+And they know that when their tours as instructors are over, the candidates that successfully complete the course, will be their future teammates.

 They have to be internally motivated and will strive to not only get the job done but do it beyond the scope of what is required.
-And be able to function with but more importantly without supervision.
+They have to be able to function with. but more importantly without, supervision.

-Candidates have to be intelligent and be able to learn other languages and cultures.
-The SOF units are looking for people who can think on their feet when they’re tired, hungry and under an extreme amount of stress.
-Physically, they must be hard and tough enough to never quit, never give in and always keep driving forward.
+Candidates have to be intelligent and able to learn other languages and cultures.
+The SOF units are looking for people who can think on their feet when they’re tired, hungry, and under an extreme amount of stress.
+Physically, they must be hard and tough enough to never quit, never give in, and always keep driving forward.

-William “Wild Bill” Donovan who created OSS (Office of Strategic Services), the forerunner of both CIA and the U.S. Army Special Forces, in World War II was asked what he was looking for in OSS operators.
-It was simple yet detailed.
-“PhDs who can win a bar fight.”
+William “Wild Bill” Donovan who during WWII created OSS (Office of Strategic Services), the forerunner of both CIA and the U.S. Army Special Forces, was asked what he was looking for in OSS operators.
+He gave a simple yet profound answer: “PhDs who can win a bar fight.”

-Special Forces utilizes the “Whole Man” Selection Process concept and the six main attributes that every successful Special Forces operator should possess include:
+Special Forces utilizes the “Whole Man” Selection Process concept and the six main attributes that every successful Special Forces operator should possess are:

 However, those same attributes apply equally to Rangers, SEALs, or Air Force CCTs.
 And of course, they all share the confidence that comes from constant practice of their profession and the fact that they react to stress as motivation.

-As we’ve seen in the lessons learned thru the wars in Afghanistan, Iraq and now Syria, the standards of the SOF need to remain high.
-In fact, if anything they need to be even higher as the demand increases for operators and the number of qualified candidates dwindles.
-As the demands increase and the tools of the trade become even sharper, the standards for becoming a Special Operations trooper should never be lowered.
+As we’ve seen in the lessons learned through the wars in Afghanistan, Iraq, and now Syria, the standards of the SOF need to remain high.
+In fact, if anything, they need to be even higher as the demand for operators increases and the number of qualified candidates dwindles.
+As the tools of the trade become even sharper, the standards for becoming a Special Operations trooper should never be lowered — increased demand notwithstanding.

-So, even though the mission priorities are subject to change as the threat evolves, the core values of SOF never do.
-And the standards by which we identify, assess and train our Special Operations Force warriors should never be lowered.
+So, even though the mission priorities are subject to change as the threat evolves, the core values of SOF never change.
+And the standards by which we identify, assess, and train our Special Operations Force warriors should never be lowered.